jekuno/milia/README.md

 * Milia allows to save the data of all tenants in the same database and enforces row based separation of the tenant data.
 * Milia uses the devise gem for user authentication and registration.

-You are viewing the documentation of the milia branch for Rails 5 applications.
+You are viewing the documentation of the milia branch for **Rails 5.x** applications.
-Milia also supports Rails 4.2.x.
-Please switch to the according branch.
+If you want to use **Rails 4.2.x** instead please switch to [the Rails 4.x branch](https://github.com/jekuno/milia/tree/master).

 ## Basic concepts for the milia multi-tenanting gem